 Pedal up to nose-pick

-1° Get your marks right with enough run-up distance to launch a pedal up while aiming the front wheel at the upper edge of the obstacle.
+1° Get your marks right with enough run-up distance to launch a pedal up, lifting the front wheel on your lazy foot.

-2° At about a bike's length from the obstacle, aim the front wheel as if you were going to roll over the obstacle, stay supple and flex down before the impulse.
+2° At about a bike's length from the obstacle, aim the front wheel as if you were going to roll over the obstacle, stay supple and flex down before you accelerate.

 Watch this move in slow-motion

 Pulling the bike up

 Benito Ros ready to release the front brake.